ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 This type of documentation is tested with ``ansible-test sanity`` and full instructions are available on the :ref:`testing module documentation <testing_module_documentation>` page.

-Although we can't preview how the documentation will look for these, we can be reasonably assured the output is correct because of the highly structured nature and the validation via sanity tests.
+Although we can't preview how the documentation will look for these, we can be reasonably sure the output is correct because the documentation is highly structured and validated using sanity tests.

 README and other markdown files
 -------------------------------